 NATIONAL STAGE COMBAT WORKSHOPS

-The University of North Carolina School of the Arts Summer Stage Combat Program (SSC), working in conjunction with the Society of American Fight Directors (SAFD) and its’ National Stage Combat Workshop, have created one of the foremost stage combat training programs in the United States.
+Society of American Fight Directors (SAFD) National Stage Combat Workshop is one of the foremost stage combat training programs in the United States.
 Taught by select members of the SAFD, all Summer Stage Combat classes place emphasis on a non-violent approach to stage violence as well as the actor’s rights and responsibilities when required to perform fight scenes.

 Actor Combatant Skills Proficiency is an intensive course focusing on training students in the compulsory techniques required for the SAFD Actor Combatant Skills Proficiency Test (SPT) in unarmed, rapier & dagger and broadsword.
 Students will spend over thirty hours learning to safely perform fight choreography in each of the three “fight” disciplines, as well as additional classes in other weapon styles.
 Although the primary focus of this course is the learning of techniques and choreography containing the compulsory techniques required for the SPT, the class also focuses on developing partnering skills and expanding the artist’s imagination and ability to use these skills to make their stage combat work more connected and truthful.
 Working in a studio format, students will explore character objectives and beat work within the fight, and are coached/rehearsed through their fight scenes.
 The course concludes in a presentation of the fight scenes for adjudication by SAFD Fight Masters.